mintua-et/snake-battle/README.md

 - Grid-based gameplay
 - Collision detection (walls, other snakes)
 - Food spawning system
-- Game ends when either snake reaches 50 points
+- Game ends when either snake reaches the target score

 ## How to Play

 1. Clone this repository
 2. Open `index.html` in your web browser
+3. Optionally adjust the win score in the Settings menu
-3. Click "Start Game" or press Space to begin
+4. Click "Start Game" or press Space to begin
-4. Control your snake (red) with the arrow keys
+5. Control your snake (red) with the arrow keys
-5. Press Space or click the pause button to pause/resume the game
+6. Press Space or click the pause button to pause/resume the game
-6. Try to eat as much food as possible while avoiding collisions
+7. Try to eat as much food as possible while avoiding collisions
-7. If you die, you'll respawn with 0 points as long as the AI hasn't won yet
+8. If you die, you'll respawn with 0 points as long as the AI hasn't won yet
-8. First to reach 50 points wins the game!
+9. First to reach the target score wins the game!

 ## Game Controls

 - **Arrow Keys**: Control your snake's direction
 - **Space Bar**: Start game / Pause / Resume
 - **Pause Button**: Click the button at the top right to pause/resume
+- **Settings**: Configure game options like win score
 - **Mouse**: Click buttons in menus

 ## Game Rules